The Sydney Harbour Bridge is an iconic landmark of Sydney, Australia.

 The earliest Bridge climbs depart at 3:15 am, and groups of climbers keep going up till late at night.

-For more details on when the day climbs, night climbs, Twilight climbs, and dawn climbs are scheduled, check out the tickets section.
+For more details on when the day climbs, night climbs, Twilight climbs, and dawn climbs happen, check out the tickets section.

 Sydney Bridge Climb tickets

-Sydney Harbour Bridge tours are very much in demand, so it is always best to book in advance.
+Sydney Harbour Bridge tour tickets are very much in demand, so book early to avoid disappointment.

-During the summer months, they could start after 6 pm.
+During the summer months, they start after 6 pm.

 During this 3.5-hours night climb, you get to see Sydney’s spectacular skyline all lit up.

-The night climb is quite thrilling, but tourists who have tried it say that by the time they get down the evening is almost over.
+The night climb is quite thrilling, but tourists who have tried it say that the evening is almost over by the time they get down.

 Adult ticket (16+ years): 268 AUD